piermafrost/GEOCLIM5_sulf/README.md

 * temperature: °C
 * runoff: cm/yr

-If the temperature is in Kelvin, you should receive an error message like:
+If the temperature is in Kelvin, you should receive (with debugging compilation options) an error message like:

 > Program received signal SIGFPE: Floating-point exception - erroneous arithmetic operation.
 >
 > 0x55a479b87442 in ocean\_atm\_flu\_
-> 	at /home/piermafrost/GitHub/GEOCLIM5.2/source/ocean_atm_flu.f:15
+> 	at /home/piermafrost/GitHub/GEOCLIM5\_sulf/source/ocean_atm_flu.f:16

 Wrong runoff or area units will generally not trigger a crash, but will generate aberrant continental fluxes: too high by a factor ~10 (runoff in mm/yr), or too low by a factor that is often 1/10, 1/100, 1d-6, 1d-12.